GreenNLP/firefox-translations-training/docs/configs/configuration_files.md

 ## Backward models

-At the moment, the type of teacher models available are only OPUS-MT (HuggingFace models coming soon!).
+At the moment, the type of backward models available are only OPUS-MT.

 It is defined by: